ZhangYichi1994/hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
+role:
-role: PhD Candidate in Central South University
+- PhD Candidate in Central South University
+- Visiting Student in University of Victoria

 # Organizations/Affiliations to show in About widget
 organizations: